 Contact Dr. Thomas:617-643-6306 email@example.com

-Dr. Becker is the Founding Director of the Eating Disorders Clinical and Research Program.
+Dr. Becker is the founding director of the EDCRP.
 She is Maude and Lillian Presley Professor of Global Health and Social Medicine and Associate Professor of Psychiatry at Harvard Medical School.

 Contact Dr. Becker:firstname.lastname@example.org